mucommander/mucommander/readme.txt

 - 'Mark/Unmark files' is no longer case-sensitive by default.
 - Mac OS X: muCommander can now be interacted with from the Finder (Open with) or by dragging file/folders to the Dock icon (ticket #153).
+- New and improved application icon, contributed by Semyon Filippov.

 Localization:
 -